 Again, this is where the magic happens.
 Cats are highly fertile and if she has mated, even though you may not be able to tell for a couple of weeks, it is highly likely she is pregnant.
 Once your cat has mated, it takes about 1 to 10 days for the sperm to find the eggs and fertilization to occur.

-During week two, your cat’s fertilized eggs will be implanted, and your mama’s little kittens will begin their development.
+During week two, your cat’s fertilized eggs will be implanted, and your mama’s little kittens will begin developing into fetal membranes.

-During week three, the kittens begin development in earnest, including their organs.
+During the third week of pregnancy, the kittens begin development in earnest, including their organs.
 Hormones begin to rage during this week and you will notice changes start to happen to your cat’s body.
 Their nipples will enlarge and turn pink and she will start gaining weight.

 This is a busy week!
 Just like humans in their first trimester, during week four cats can suffer from a bit of “morning” sickness.
 It may trigger vomiting in your kitty, as well as appetite loss.
 Also, just like humans, morning sickness doesn’t always happen in the morning.
 Your cat can get sick at any time throughout the day.

-Though this behavior is normal, if you think that your cat’s morning sickness is unusually severe or seems to be lasting longer than it should, see your vet.
+Though this behavior is normal, if you think that your cat’s morning sickness is unusually severe or seems to be lasting longer than it should, seek veterinary care.
 In the meantime, your cat’s body weight should continue to increase, too.
 By the end of the fourth week, you may be able to feel the kittens actually forming in your cat’s belly.
 Week four also means you should not pick her up from this point on, because you could accidentally hurt the babies.
 If you do need to take her anywhere, use a small cat carrier.

 This is the week where your vet can perform a manual exam and feel the shape of the kittens extremely well.
-They might even be able to take a head count, so you know how many to expect.
+They might even be able to take a head count, so you know what litter size to expect.
 Two?
 Three?
 Maybe ten?
 Who knows!

 Once your cat has reached week six in gestation, her appetite will grow even more as she starts getting ready for the monumental job of nursing her kittens after the birth.
 She will need all of that extra nutrition to keep herself healthy and feed her babies.